aputinski/butane/README.md

 ## Functions

-Common expressions for reuse are defined in the `.functions` list.
+Common expressions for reuse are defined in the `.functions` map.

 ```yaml
 .functions: